Skip to main content

 Whether you prefer "glamping" or primitive camping, the Adirondack Park is the perfect place to pitch your tent.
 Before you head out on your camping trip, make sure you're adequately prepared for the conditions in your chosen environment.

 New York State maintains lots of campgrounds throughout the Adirondack Park.
-Be sure to research available amenities and attractions at each site before choosing one!
+Be sure to research available amenities and attractions at each site!

 Want to stay at an Adirondack campground but don't know where to start looking?
-Whether you'd like to pitch a tent or park a RV, one of these local campgrounds is perfect.
+Find private and public local campgrounds to browse.

 Camping at a primitive site can be a completely different adventure than the one you'll have at State campgrounds.
 We've put together a list of some of our favorite spots!